apopovicius/pg/system-design/oauth/readme.md

 Redirect URL has to be registered/allowed on the Authorization Server

-Even in spec the **redirect_url** is not required in practice many Authorization Servers requires this parameter
+Even in spec the **redirect_uri** is not required in practice many Authorization Servers requires this parameter

 Redirect URL will look like this containing the **code** and **state**: